benjaminfvaughn/notes/Testing/Integration Testing.md

-Verify the proper operation of the
+Verify the proper operation of the separate modules in a program.